 Terrence Malick’s fifth film hadn’t crawled beyond Cannes, New York or Los Angeles before speculation intensified about the director’s future projects.

 One major reason that Terrence Malick’s films are so divisive is that they’re so nakedly emotional, that he’s so blatantly aiming for the sublime.

 It’s hard to pinpoint exactly why Days of Being Wild doesn’t quite move me like Wong’s other films.

-Sex isn’t just a setting here the way that, say, ballet is just the setting of Black Swan, to recall a film we discussed recently.
+Sex isn’t just a setting here the way that, say, ballet is just the setting of Black Swan.

 Jeff Bridges does meet the challenge, but he does so by kind of skirting around it.